Code-Institute-Submissions/MrFogg866-project-2_MayResub/README.md

 - [Jigsaw](https://jigsaw.w3.org/) tools were used to validate the CSS  code used to style the proejct.

 - [Ami](http://ami.responsivedesign.is/) was used to develop a Mockup screenshot generator.

-- [Picsart](https://picsart.com/) was used to edit the games images
+- [Picsart](https://picsart.com/) was used to edit the games images.

+- [Favicon](https://favicon.io/) was used to create the website icon.

 ## Deployment: